Patron-spex/Patron-spex/README.md

 - 👋 Hi, I’m @Patron-spex
 - 👀 I’m interested in Programming and how other code
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Kotlin, Swift
 - 📫 How to reach me just write me on Instagram Patron_Manuu

 <!---